iterative/dvc.org/content/docs/studio/model-registry.md

 Iterative Studio offers more ways to add models to the model registry - you can:

-- edit dvc.yaml directly and add your model to artifacts section, or
+- edit `dvc.yaml` directly and add your model to artifacts section, or
-- add models from the Iterative Studio interface
+- add models from the Iterative Studio interface.

 Find the complete tutorial [here](/doc/studio/user-guide/model-registry/add-a-model).